Safety and Health Management System

 1. Policy and commitment

-The organisation should prepare an occupational safety and health policy programme as part of the preparation of the safety statement required by Section 20 of the 2005 Act.
+The workplace should prepare an occupational safety and health policy programme as part of the preparation of the Safety Statement required by Section 20 of the Safety, Health and Welfare at Work Act 2005.
 Effective safety and health policies should set a clear direction for the organisation to follow.
 They will contribute to all aspects of business performance as part of a demonstrable commitment to continuous improvement.
 Responsibilities to people and the working environment will be met in a way that fulfils the spirit and letter of the law.
 Cost-effective approaches to preserving and developing human and physical resources will reduce financial losses and liabilities.
-In a wider context, stakeholders‘ expectations, whether they are shareholders, employees or their representatives, customers or society at large, can be met.
+In a wider context, stakeholders' expectations, whether they are shareholders, employees or their representatives, customers or society at large, can be met.

 back to top

-The organisation should formulate a plan to fulfil its safety and health policy as set out in the safety statement.
+The workplace should formulate a plan to fulfil its safety and health policy as set out in the Safety Statement.
 An effective management structure and arrangements should be put in place for delivering the policy.
 Safety and health objectives and targets should be set for all managers and employees.

 back to top